bluerobotics/ardusub-gitbook/introduction/required-software/qgroundcontrol-software.md

 ## What Version is Installed?

-To find out what firmware version is installed on your autopilot, navigate to the Summary tab of the Vehicle Setup page.
-The firmware version will be listed under the Frame section.
+To find out what software version is installed on your topside computer, navigate to the _Application Settings_ and scroll to the bottom of the _General_ tab.

 ## Release History